seemslegit42/sanctum/README.md

-> **Note:** This is the web application for the ΛΞVON Sanctum, designed to be part of the main ΛΞVON OS Turborepo.
+> **Note:** This is the Sanctum, the primary web application for the ΛΞVON OS monorepo.
+It is the public-facing gateway to our doctrine.

 # ΛΞVON OS: The Sanctum